 History of Resilience

-The Milwaukee Yacht Club was founded in 1871 on a site north of the Milwaukee River.
+The Milwaukee Yacht Club was founded in 1871 on a site North of the Milwaukee River.
 Incidentally, the channel is the source of the lake water pumped into the Milwaukee River near North Avenue.
 It is used to flush out the river from time to time.

 The ornate circa 1888 building on the other side of Lincoln Memorial Drive, occupied by Colectivo Coffee House, houses the original pump that is still used for that purpose.
 With only a partial sea wall north of the site and east from McKinley Beach, there was little protection for boats back then, and boaters had to be a hardy lot and more self-reliant than they are now.

 The first permanent clubhouse, a stately two-story wood-frame structure, was built on pilings near the channel in 1896.
 Twenty years later, in 1916 the United States Coast Guard built a lifeboat station on the shoreline across the channel from the Yacht Club.
-The Coast Guard abandoned it's station in 1971.
+The Coast Guard abandoned its station in 1971.

-It was not until the 1920's and 1930's that he outer breakwater protecting all of Milwaukee Bay was built under the leadership of William George Bruce, a founder of the Milwaukee Yacht Club and chairman of the Milwaukee Harbor Commission.
+It was not until the 1920's and 1930's that the outer breakwater protecting all of Milwaukee Bay was built under the leadership of William George Bruce, a founder of the Milwaukee Yacht Club and chairman of the Milwaukee Harbor Commission.
 Later additions to the breakwater in the 1960's completed the protection for the club and the boat slips in Miwaukee County's McKinley Marina.
 Throughout this period, the Milwaukee Yacht Club continued to thrive in the face of challenges.

 Tested by Fire